 66% Old School (plus/minus something)

-XP for stealing gold, no matter if you are a fighter, mage or thief, is not an easy to grasp philosophy for people who want to play a noble hero, or have any original character concept in mind.
+XP for stealing gold, no matter if you are a fighter, mage or thief, that is not an easy to grasp philosophy for people who want to play a noble hero, or have any original character concept in mind.
 So BFRPG just skips that and stays with modern ways of levelling.
 Be they killing, doing noble deeds, spending time at the gaming table, or succeeding at predefined missions.